 Long term effects of LASIK

 A recent study was published by the Army Warfighter Refractive Eye Surgery Program (WRESP), which was established by the US armed forces to reduce the limitations posed by corrective eyewear in combat situations.
 This program has given the US armed forces an unparalleled advantage over opponents.
 The study looked at the outcome and satisfaction rates of 16,111 armed service members who have undergone laser vision correction.
 The study concluded that this program has provided excellent outcomes and enhanced the overall readiness of our armed forces.
 Reports of night vision difficulties, surgical complications, and dry eyes are infrequent, and do not seem to have a significant negative impact on military operations or individual readiness.
-(Source: Ophthalmology; Volume 112, Issue 2, Pages 184-190.e2)
+The study also showed that glasses cause more night vision problems than LASIK [1,2].
+(Source 1: Ophthalmology; Volume 112, Issue 2, Pages 184-190.e2, 2:Price FW, Price MO.
+Prospective study of patient satisfaction with LASIK and contact lenses: 2-year results.
+American Academy of Ophthalmology annual meeting, Oct 21, 2014, Chicago, IL.)

 Another study was published in Ocular Surgery News.
 This study followed 800 eyes for 10 years.
 According to this article: efficacy, safety and predictability were maintained throughout the study in eyes requiring low, intermediate and high levels of correction.
 (Source: Ocular Surgery News; January 1, 2007 p.36)